Gurpreet-05/Gurpreet-05/README.md

 ## 👨‍🎓 About Me

 I’m an **undergraduate student in Mathematics and Computing Engineering at Delhi Technological University (DTU)**.
-Passionate about **full-stack development**, system design, and building impactful products.
+Passionate about **full-stack development** and building impactful products.
 I love solving problems and continuously learning new technologies.

 ---